 - It was composed by Neil Gow, a famous 18th-century Scottish fiddler.
 It appears in his 1794 publication under a different name: The Caledonian Hunt's Delight.

 - It originated in England and gradually became'Scottish' with the addition of some typically Scottish rhythmic effects.
 After Burns' poem was added, it became hugely popular and famous throughout Europe as a typically Scottish song.
 Understandably, this is the least popular theory in Scotland as nobody there likes to think that one of Scotland's most famous melodies is actually English.

 You can use this style as a model to make your own fingerstyle arrangements.
-Read my article on Spinditty to learn how to do it step by step.
+Read my article on how to do it step-by-step.
 Basically it involves starting with the melody of a simple song and then adding the chords and bass.
 The rhythm comes from filling in the spaces between the melody notes by arpeggiating (picking) the inner chord tones of each chord in succession.
 This provides a flowing rhythmic effect throughout the song.

 The following were made using the same style They're all in the same format, too, as Ye Banks and Braes with scores written in guitar tablature and standard notation and with audio demo track.